-3. Orientation and Continuing Education
+4. Orientation and Continuing Education

 Each new director is given an outline of the nature of the Corporation's business and its corporate strategy.
 New directors meet with each member of management of the Corporation to discuss and better understand the Corporation's business, governance structures and corporate values and are provided the opportunity to be advised, by counsel to the Corporation, of their legal obligations as directors of the Corporation.
 New directors are also given copies of the Corporation's corporate governance policies.
 The introduction and education process will be reviewed on an annual basis by the Board and will be revised as necessary.
+Management makes presentations to the Board on various topics, trends and issues that are aimed at enhancing the Boards' knowledge and understanding of the Corporation's business and invite external subject matter experts to provide insights and discuss special topics such as insurance, relevant International Financial Reporting Standard (IFRS) updates and internal control process perspectives as part of our board education program.

-4. Ethical Business Conduct
+5. Ethical Business Conduct